-The Steering Committee will be led by a Chair and Vice-Chair.
+The Steering Committee will be led by a Chair and Vice Chair.
 All leadership positions will be nominated and voted on by the membership of the Steering Committee and will serve at least annual terms.
 Annually, the Steering Committee will affirm or adjust the leadership of their group.
 In electing the Chair and Vice-Chair, the Steering Committee should consider a balance of government and non-government entities.
 The duties of these positions are:

-Chair and Vice-Chair (Chair Elect)
+Chair and Vice Chair (Chair Elect)

-- Facilitating the Steering Committee meetings - Attend Governing Board meetings - Attend Governing Board Executive Committee Meetings - Serve on SC Executive Committee - The Chair shall, with assistance from Lead Agency staff, set the agenda for each meeting, prepare materials, and complete follow-up work - Engage with the Committee's membership to ensure engagement and active participation
+- FacilitatingServe on Executive Committee and fulfill the duties outlined in Section 2 below - Facilitate Steering Committee meetings - Attendmeetings - Attend Governing Board meetings - Attend Governing Board Executive Committee Meetings - Serve on SC Executive Committee - The Chair shall, with assistance from Lead Agency staff, set the agenda for each meeting, prepare materials, and complete follow-up work - •• Engage with the Committee's membership to ensure active participation